kabk/go-theses-17-manus-nijhoff/writings/structure.md

 Theme:

-## How does internet use affect people in their personal sphere?
+##How does internet use affect people in their personal sphere?

 Central Research Question:

 ##Where does the internet fail and what opportunities does it offer designers?

-Embedded in the research will be the question or stance that humans are more important than their networks/infrastructures.
+I take the stance that humans are more important than their networks/infrastructures.
+I question the ways in which we use our infrastructures and how designers can relate to the conditions of contemporary techno society.
-It should explore the sense of loss of humanity or conectedness to each other, go through different attitudes we have towards the internet as a solution to problems or a medium for change.

 ##Sub Questions